Networking Fundamentals Quiz

 Key Features:

-- Route tables for network segmentation
+- Route tables enable network segmentation (prod/dev isolation)

 Did you get it right?